cedardevs/onestop/readme.md

 ##### A Note On Proxies

-Some of the responses from the registy API include links to other relevant endpoints.
+Some of the responses from the registry API include links to other relevant endpoints.
 For example the response when retrieving the raw input of a collection entity will include a link to its corresponding parsed values and vice versa.
 See the [JSON_API](https://jsonapi.org/) specification for more information about this pattern.